-Before the Portalite was developed, researcher took the Oxymon up to great heights to measure the effect of hypoxia (Rupp 2013) or zero gravity (Brümmer 2011) on the brain; with the introduction of our portable NIRS devices this can now be done a lot easier, with the same data quality.
+Before the Portalite was developed, researchers took the OxyMon up to great heights to measure the effect of hypoxia (Rupp 2013) or zero gravity (Brümmer 2011) on the brain; with the introduction of our portable NIRS devices, this can now be done a lot easier, with the same data quality.

 The near infrared spectroscopy technique

 how it works

 Optical oximetry and near-infrared spectroscopy (NIRS) in particular is a tool for assessing the oxygenation status and hemodynamics of various organs, e.g. muscle and brain non-invasively.
 It relies mainly on two characteristics of human tissue.
 Firstly, the relative transparency of tissue for light in the NIR range, and secondly on the oxygenation dependent light absorbance of hemoglobin.
 Read more >